stain/ro-crate-paper/manuscript.md

 An important outcome of discussions that took place at RO2018 was the conclusion that the original Wf4Ever Research Object ontologies [@doi:10.1016/j.websem.2015.01.003], in principle sufficient for packaging research artefacts with rich descriptions, were, in practice, considered inaccessible for regular programmers (e.g., web developers) and in danger of being incomprehensible for domain scientists due to their reliance on Semantic Web technologies and other ontologies.

-DataCrate [@doi:10.5281/zenodo.1445817] was presented at RO2018 as a promising lightweight alternative approach, and an agreement was made by a group of volunteers to attempt building “RO Lite” as a combination of DataCrate's implementation and Research Object's principles.
+DataCrate [@doi:10.5281/zenodo.1445817] was presented at RO2018 as a promising lightweight alternative approach, and an agreement was made by a group of volunteers to attempt building what was initially called _“RO Lite”_ as a combination of DataCrate's implementation and Research Object's principles.

 This group, originally made up of library and Semantic Web experts, has subsequently grown to include domain scientists, developers, publishers and more.
 This perspective of multiple views led to the specification being used in a variety of domains, from bioinformatics and regulatory submissions to humanities and cultural heritage preservation.

-The RO-Crate community is strongly engaged with the European-wide biology/bioinformatics collaborative e-Infrastructure, ELIXIR,  [@doi:10.1016/j.tibtech.2012.02.002], along with European Open Science Cloud (EOSC) projects including [EOSC-Life](https://www.eosc-life.eu/) and [FAIRplus](https://fairplus-project.eu/).
+The RO-Crate community is strongly engaged with the European-wide biology/bioinformatics collaborative e-Infrastructure, ELIXIR,  [@doi:10.1016/j.tibtech.2012.02.002], along with European Open Science Cloud (EOSC) projects including [EOSC-Life](https://www.eosc-life.eu/), [FAIRplus](https://fairplus-project.eu/), [CS3MESH4EOSC](https://cs3mesh4eosc.eu/) and [BY-COVID](https://by-covid.eu/).
 RO-Crate has also established collaborations with Bioschemas, [GA4GH](https://www.ga4gh.org/), OpenAIRE [@rettberg_2015_openaire] and multiple H2020 projects.

 A key set of stakeholders are developers: the RO-Crate community has made a point of attracting developers who can implement the specifications but, importantly, keeps “developer user experience” in mind.
 This means that the specifications are straightforward to implement and thus do not require expertise in technologies that are not widely deployed.